Housing and Property

 To learn more about lease renewals and modifications, see our article Renewing a Residential Lease and Rent Increases.

-In general, nothing stops you from subletting or transferring your lease.
-But you still have to send a written notice to your landlord about the sublease or transfer.
-The notice must include the name and address of the person you want to sublet or transfer your lease to, as well as the date this is to take effect.
+You must send a written notice to your landlord about the sublease or transfer.
+The notice must include the name and address of the person you want to sublet or transfer your lease to.
+In the case of a transfer, the notice must indicate the date at which it would take effect.
+This is also a good practice for a notice to sublet.

 Your co-tenant can refuse the sublease or transfer in some situations.
 To learn more, contact the TAL.